solutionsunity/odoo-docs/README.md

 **What the installer does:**
 1. 📥 Clones/updates the odoo-docs repository (default: `/opt/odoo/odoo-docs`)
 2. 📋 Copies configuration templates (`.augment-guidelines`, `env-reference.json`)
-3. 🔗 Creates symlinks to documentation (`docs/`)
-4. 📝 Updates `.gitignore` to ignore symlinks and private configs
-5. ✅ Ready for AI-powered development!
+3. ✅ Ready for template customization!

 ### Option 2: Link to Existing Installation